 Take a moment to greet your employees and ask how they are all doing.
 It will humanize you in their eyes and make it look like you care about how they are not just as employees, but people.

-Of course, the ideal way to make sure you suffer from minimal downtime due to users waiting around for their technology to work properly is to make sure maintenance is performed after hours behind the scenes.
+Make sure you suffer from minimal downtime due to users waiting around for their technology to work properly.
+Do this by ensuring maintenance is performed after hours behind the scenes.
 Working with a managed services provider who can run these updates at the end of the workday can help make sure your devices are up-to-date.

 To learn more about how we can help you minimize downtime, reach out to us at (877) 771-2384.